MarionFourrier/Movie-Recommendation-System/README.md

 ## :beginner: Subject

-A cinema situated in the lovely region of Creuse in France contacted us to created a movie recommendation system.
+A cinema located in the lovely region of Creuse in France contacted us to created a movie recommendation system.
 An analysis of the database, with visual KPIs, are also ordered.